AdobeDocs/commerce-testing/src/pages/guide/index.md

 # Application Testing Guide

-Magento actively leverages various testing strategies to ensure product and code quality.
+The Commerce framework actively leverages various testing strategies to ensure product and code quality.

-Product quality matters to the end-users working with the Magento storefront, admin panel, web APIs and CLI.
+Product quality matters to the end-users working with the storefront, admin panel, web APIs and CLI.
-Product quality tests verify that the user gets expected results while interacting with the Magento system.
+Product quality tests verify that the user gets expected results while interacting with the system.

-Code quality is important to developers working with Magento codebase including:
+Code quality is important to developers working with the codebase including:

 -  System integrators
 -  Extension developers
--  Magento core team
+-  Adobe core team
 -  Community contributors

 Code quality matters for: